Geologic Setting — Earthquakes — Soils — Rocks — Tsunami —Rivers — Ocean — Prairies

 Despite the extreme nature of fierce ocean winds, pounding waves, and geologic instability, visitors will find this pristine coastline an enchanting, unexpected part of the RNSP experience.

 A splash zone above the high tide line receives the powerful shock of pounding waves.
 Inhabitants here are more attuned to life on land than on sea, but they are at the same time transitional.
+Learn more about the curious lives of inter-tidal creatures.

 The regularity of fire in the prairies has limited what kind of trees grew there.
 Oaks gained a foothold in places and big-leaf maples thrived along stream courses, but for the most part, fires killed tree seedlings before they had a chance to take hold and turn grassland into forest.